bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Review your action items regularly:** Tools like Confluence make it easy to see all the incomplete action items assigned to you.
 For example, here are the [tasks assigned to you in Bitovi’s Confluence](https://bitovi.atlassian.net/wiki/home/tasks).
 - **Clarify deadlines:** When summarizing action items, make sure to specify deadlines for each task.
 If the timeline isn’t clear during the meeting, follow up immediately to get agreement.
 - **Use collaborative tools for meeting notes:** Instead of sending a static document, use a shared platform where all participants can add comments or updates.
 This makes the notes dynamic and allows for ongoing collaboration.
+- **Recap meetings with summaries:** Send a brief summary after meetings and check for alignment to ensure everyone understands the same conclusions.
+- **Share weekly documents in advance:** If your team uses a shared weekly document, create the new one right after the meeting so it can be updated throughout the week.
 - **Revisit action items in the next meeting:** Start the next meeting by reviewing the status of action items from the previous one.
 This ensures accountability and continuous progress.

 Questions to reflect: